NightsDev/Hood-Modded/README.md

-if you see this you know what you did
+if you see this you know what you're here for

+on behalf of the community you should actually put effort on ur updates,

 very unethical of you.
 Doge.